 The cons of this approach are that you have to invest in multiple sets of pump parts.

 The other thing to think about is whether or not you’ll carry your pump parts home with you every night.
-If you are able to wash your pump parts at work and leave them there, this can be easier – it’s less to carry and you don’t have to worry about forgetting your breast shields.
+If you are able to wash your pump parts at work and leave them there, this can be easier – it’s less to carry and you don’t have to worry about forgetting a piece.

-If you decide to wash them at home, you should still keep an extra set of pump parts at work if possible.
+Even if you wash your pump parts at home, it’s a good idea to keep a spare set at work if possible.
 Once I forgot my breast shields and tried pumping without them, putting my nipple right in the connector.
 It was a bad idea.

 If you decide wash your pump parts at work, here’s how I would suggest doing it.